 Visitors will be moved by the beauty of the cathedral’s Old World style, and by the visual strength of its symbol as the primary church of Toledo’s Roman Catholic Diocese.
 The cathedral is Spanish Plateresque in design – the only one of its kind in North America.
 Thousands have been inspired by the graceful beauty of its piers and arches; by the richly decorated nave ceiling with scenes from the Old Testament, the half-domed apse embellished by frescoes in the Keim process, and by its striking Rose Window, which sparkles and radiates in the changing light of the eastern sun.

 Sorrowful Mother Shrine

-The Sorrowful Mother Shrine features 120 acres of wooded splendor, plus 40 points of interest including grottos, Sorrowful Mother Chapel, Pieta Outdoor Chapel, plus the Stations of the Cross.
+The Sorrowful Mother Shrine features 120 acres of wooded splendor, plus 40 points of interest that include grottos, Sorrowful Mother Chapel, Pieta Outdoor Chapel, plus the Stations of the Cross.
 Founded in 1850, the original shrine is the oldest place of pilgrimage dedicated to Mary in the Midwest.

 Cafeteria, picnic area and gift shop available.
 Handicap accessible.
 There is no cost, however freewill offerings are accepted.